 Reporting eligibility

-Relevant employers, as defined under the Workplace Gender Equality Act 2012 (the Act), must register with the Workplace Gender Equality Agency (WGEA) and lodge an annual Gender Equality Report
+Relevant employers, as defined under the Workplace Gender Equality Act 2012 (the Act), must register with the Workplace Gender Equality Agency (WGEA) and lodge an annual Gender Equality Report.
+Once registered, employers are automatically enrolled in future reporting programs.

 Relevant employers are:

-• any employer with 80 or more employees, if they lodged a report in the previous year
+• Any employer with 80 or more employees, if they have lodged a report previously

 A relevant employer can be: